 4. Thermostat Problems

 Solution: First, ensure your thermostat is set to "cool" and the temperature is lower than the current room temperature.
-If it still doesn't work, the unit may need to be recalibrated or replaced by a professional.
+If it still doesn't work, the unit may need to be recalibrated.
+Upgrading to a smart thermostat can also provide better energy management and seamless home integration.

 5. Compressor Issues